Nikki Bella Admits She Has ‘Baby Fever’ After John Cena Split As He Gets Uncomfortable On ‘Total Bellas’

 “I just look at Birdie’s face and I never, ever thought that I could have this connection with a baby,” Bella then said of her niece during a piece-to-camera with her sister on the reality show.
 “I want to give her everything amazing and make sure she has the greatest life and I’ve never felt that unconditional love.”

-She then referenced her confessions in which she claimed that she would be okay not having children if she married John, telling Brie, “And then of course you had to go have Birdie and just ruin it for me.”
+She then referenced her confessions in which she claimed that she would be okay not having children if she married John, telling Brie, “And then, of course, you had to go have Birdie and just ruin it for me.”

 Brie then responded, “Or Birdie is placed here on this planet to let you know that you could have a connection like that with your own.”

-Back in April 2017, shortly after Cena proposed to her in the ring, Bella was asked about having kids with her fiance and whether parenthood was in their future.
+Back in April 2017, shortly after Cena proposed to her in the ring, Bella was asked about having kids with her fiancé and whether parenthood was in their future.

 She admitted – despite being very open and outspoken about her dreams of becoming a mom on Total Bellas, where the two could often be seen clashing over their different stances on children – that they would not have children because her fellow WWE star Cena didn’t want to.

 “I’ve been getting that question a lot, let me tell you.
-No, there won’t be [any children],” Bella candidnly told TMZ Sports last year.
+No, there won’t be [any children],” Bella candidly told TMZ Sports last year.
 “John doesn’t want kids, so we’re not going to have kids.”